mhxnahid/trickery/php/laravel/redis.md

 TIP: Use predis library, phpredis pecl extension lacks debugging (or I have not turned on exceptions)

 #### pubsub quirks
-When the subscription callback and the job dispatch uses the same redis connection, it throws an error (predis, phpredis fails silently).
+When the subscription callback and the job dispatch uses the same redis connection, it throws an error with predis (phpredis fails silently).
 ```php
 ERR only (P)SUBSCRIBE / (P)UNSUBSCRIBE / PING / QUIT allowed in this context